codepr/codepr.github.io/_posts/2019-03-08-sol-mqtt-broker-p6.md

 {% endhighlight %}

-Essentially it behave exactly as defined by the protocol standard, except for the *clean session* thing, which for now we ignore; if a double CONNECT packet is received it kick out the connected clients that sent it, otherwise it schedule a response to it with a CONNACK, that will be handled by the `on_write` handler.
+Essentially it behaves exactly as defined by the protocol standard, except for the *clean session* thing, which for now we ignore; if a double CONNECT packet is received it kicks out the connected clients that sent the request, otherwise it schedules a response with a CONNACK, that will be handled by the `on_write` handler.

 Next command, DISCONNECT: